TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Top-levelObjects/Index.rst

          ->CONSTANTS

    Description
-         Site-specific constants, eg. a general email-adresse.
+         Site-specific constants, e.g. a general email address.
 These constants may be substituted in the text throughout the pages.
-The substitution is done by parseFunc.
-(Option: constants=1)
+The substitution is done by parseFunc (with .constants = 1 set).

 .. container:: table-row